Anvil-Late/house-price/README.md

 cat_train <- train[, .SD, .SDcols = -numcols]
 ```

-We have 17 numeric variables and 48 categorical variables :
+Let's see how our data is divided between numeric and categorical :

 ```r